SaturdaysHeroes/DiscordSync/README.md

 ## DiscordSync

-### This is currently broken due to Discord blocking the gmod useragent.

-A script that pushes notifications to your Discord Server.

-The config is located at `lua/dsync_config.lua`.
+**THIS CURRENTLY DOES NOT WORK DUE TO DISCORD BLOCKING GMOD'S USERAGENT**

 This script pushes noficiations (Warnings, Connections, Disconnections and Chat) to your discord server using discord's webhooks.
-The script is rather simple but works as planned, I do not plan on adding any more "modules" to the script however if you decide to do so, feel free to send a pull request.
+The script is rather simple but works as planned, I do not plan on adding any more "modules" to the script however if you decide to do so, feel free to send a pull request, you can find an example module below.

+## Requirements
+DiscordSync is based on Webhook, therefore you will need to create a webhook on discord in order to use this.

-### Preview
+## Preview
 ![Discord](https://i.saturdaysheroes.xyz/img/PAqx.png)

-### Example
+## Example
 ```lua
 local function dSyncWarnings(target_ply, ply, reason)
     if !ply then return end